SharveshSelva/pulselink/README.md

 4. **The reader** (`kmod/telemetry_cat`) — opens that mailbox file and prints each reading as it arrives.

-There's also a **bonus imaging path** (`imaging/`): the device can send a small picture, and the server runs edge-detection on it and saves a BMP — all written from scratch, no image libraries.
+There's also a **bonus imaging path** (`imaging/`): the device can send a small picture, and the server runs edge-detection on it and saves a BMP.
 A **test client** (`tools/fake_client`) stands in for the real device so the whole server + kernel pipeline can be demonstrated on one machine.

 ---